Trineutron resonances in the SS-HORSE-NCSM approach: SS-HORSE--NCSM method for democratic decay into odd number of fragments

 The $S$~matrix has multiple sheets and its properties are complicated in the case of a non-integer angular momentum.
 The $S$~matrix can be expressed as~\cite{Alfaro}

 where $Z(k)$ has the following property:

-Equation~\eqref{SZ} cannot be used directly in the case of a half-integer~${\cal L}$: we have an uncertainty of the $0/0$ type that should be resolved using the L'H\^opital's theorem considering ${\cal L}$ as a continuous variable and investigate the limit ${\cal L}\to K+(3A-6)/2$~\cite{Alfaro} to obtain
+Equation~\eqref{SZ} cannot be used directly in the case of a half-integer~${\cal L}$: according to Ref.~\cite{Alfaro}, in this case we have an uncertainty of the $0/0$ type that should be resolved using the L'H\^opital's theorem considering ${\cal L}$ as a continuous variable and investigate the limit ${\cal L}\to K+(3A-6)/2$ to obtain

 where $Y(k)=\left.\frac{\partial Z(k)}{\partial{\cal L}}\right|_{{\cal L}=K+(3A-6)/2}$ and $q_0$ is a real-valued momentum needed to make dimensionless the argument of~$\ln$ in the denominator.
 We note that our final results for the $S$-matrix poles are independent of~$q_0$.
 Using Eqs.~\eqref{Sdelta} and~\eqref{SY}, it is easy to deduce